efdevcon/DIPs/DIPs/DIP-6.md

 - Attestation JavaScript components for websites
 - Attestation library for smart contracts

-The email attestation service created by AlphaWallet will allow the attendees to claim their attestations at http://attestation.id.
+The email attestation service created by AlphaWallet will allow the attendees to claim their attestations at attestation.id website.
 This comes with the goal of creating a decentralised ecosystem of attesters for the benefit of enriching smart contract functions and reducing on-chain transactions.
 These attestations can be reused.

 ### Storyboard ###
 ![Storyboard for attestation based ticketing](images/Storyboard_pic_DIP6.jpg)